stem4 - Ambassadors

 Dr Nihara Krause, CEO of stem4 said: “I am very pleased to welcome Rosie as a young ambassador to stem4.
 Her enthusiasm and commitment to the work we do is fantastic and I’m sure the young people we work with will see her as a positive role model.
 Rosie joins our other two ambassadors Georgina Campbell and Naomi Cavaday who we are also very lucky to have represent us.”

-stem4 is delighted to welcome Georgina Campbell who is our latest ambassador.
-Georgina is an English actress best known for her television roles in ‘One Night’ and ‘Murdered by my Boy Friend’.
+Georgina Campbell is an English actress best known for her television roles in ‘One Night’ and ‘Murdered by my Boy Friend’.
 Her performance in the latter won her the British Academy Television Award for Best Actress 2015.
-Georgina hopes to join us in the work we do in raising early awareness and signposting to early intervention.
+Georgina is committed to joining us in the work we do in raising early awareness and signposting to early intervention.

 Georgina Campbell said: “I spanly support stem4 as I wish I’d had access to a charity like stem4 when I was growing up.
 I had difficulties controlling my emotions as a teenager, unaware that I was coping with the symptoms of depression.
 It’s encouraging to see stem4 doing key work intervening early with young girls experiencing mental health issues.